akash-biswas-dev/university-management-system/README.md

-# university-management-system
-A full stack university management system.
+# This is full-stack university management system made with spring-boot and react.